opnsense/docs/source/manual/dynamic_routing.rst

        Options                             Description
        =================================== =======================================================================================================================
        **Enabled**                         Enable / Disable
        **Name**                            The name of your Prefix-List.
-Choose one relevant to the desired outcome.
+If there should be multiple entries for the same prefix list, give them all the same name.
        **Number**                          The ACL sequence number (10-99).
        **Action**                          Set permit for match or deny to negate the rule.
        **Network**                         The network pattern you want to match.
 (Not validated, so be careful!)